SCB's Europe section warns that Diclofenac approval threatens European vultures and eagles

 Update, December 20, 2014.

-The Europe Section of the Society for Conservation Biology received a response to its letter (see above) from the the EU Commission that assures to review the problematic permission for diclofenac for treatment of domestic animals.
+The Europe Section of the Society for Conservation Biology received a response to its letter (see above) from the EU Commission that assures to review the problematic permission for diclofenac for treatment of domestic animals.
 Stay tuned for additional news on the diclofenac issue.

 Original post, June 5 2014.